imyoungyang/myAWSStudyBlog/iam-workshop/iam-workshop.md

 ### Switch to dev1 account

 Now, you can create a EC2 instance successfully with tags: `Name`,  `eva:costCenter`, and `eva:project`

+## Oh!
+Yes, You can Launch EC2.

+# Futher challenge
+if you want to change ec2 instance project name.
+How can you do?

 ## Change launched EC2 instance project name